 Instructions

 - Cut the pork fat into small pieces, making sure the pieces are no larger than 1 inch in size.
-Remove any thing which is not considered pork fat, the lining and meat bits must go if a snow white color and less pork flavor is desired.
+Remove as much of the skin and meat as possible.
+This ensures the lard is snow white in color and has less of a pork like flavor.

 - Place the cut fat into the slow cooker, setting the temperature to low.
-Low being 8 to 10 hours.
+The rendering process will take roughly 8 to 10 hours.

-- Within 2 hours the lard will begin to melt, at this point make sure to gently stir the fat gently every 1 hour.
-The fat will never completely melt down due to various reasons (see the note section as to why) and only you can determine when the rendering process has been completed.
+- Within 2 hours the lard will begin to melt, at this point make sure to gently stir the fat 2 hours.
+Stirring the fat pieces ensures all cuts are melting evenly, however, not all pieces will melt down.
+There are various reasons as to why, however, these pieces make great snacks.

-- Using a slotted spoon remove and reserve any fat or cracklin (meat with fat attached).
+- Once the fat has rendered down, use a slotted spoon to remove and reserve any fat or cracklin (meat with fat attached).

 - Canning lard will require the rendered pork fat to be strained.
-On the mason jar place the jar funnel, small fine mesh sieve, and unbleached coffee filter.
+Place a jar funnel on top of the mason jar.
+Next, place a small fine mesh sieve and an unbleached coffee filter.
 Begin ladling the rendered lard to the jar, allowing it to slowly strain through the coffee filter and sieve.
 This will ensure no sediments enters the mason jars.

-- Cover the filled jars with a clean flour sack towel, allowing the lard to solidify.
+- Cover the filled jars with a clean flour sack towel and allow the lard to solidify.

-- Add the lids and rings and store in the freezer for up to 1 year.
+- Once fully cooled, add the plastic lids and rings and store in the freezer for up to 1 year.

 Learning how to render lard is extremely easy.
 The benefits of consuming and cooking will elevate your cooking experience.
 And don’t forget, canning lard is the term for storing it in jars.